iamnotnato/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

       * *You are not allowed to hard-code special values.*
       * *We will use the -fsanitize=signed-integer-overflow gcc flag to compile your code.*

-> 💡**Fun Fact : Quote by Simon Sinek : "Great leaders are willing to sacrifice the numbers to save the people.
-Poor leaders sacrifice the people to save the numbers."**
+> 💬 *Quote : "Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers."*

 <br>